gompact/gofixtures/README.md

 3. the previous yaml file inserts three records into table `countries`
 4. gofixtures will parse each record and insert it into the database
-5. in order to use gofixutres, change directory to one level above where the yaml file exists, run command
+5. in order to use gofixtures, change directory to one level above where the yaml file exists, run command

 ```bash
 $ gofixtures --file fixtures/example.yaml --dbconf db.yaml